 The U.S. Food and Drug Administration (FDA) is asking all manufacturers to pull all prescription and over-the-counter ranitidine drugs, known by the brand name Zantac, from the market immediately.
-According to a report in The New York Times, the levels of a contaminant in the heartburn medications increase over time and can progress to cancer when stored at higher than normal temperatures.
+According to a report in The New York Times, the levels of a contaminant in heartburn medications increase over time.
+They can progress to cancer when stored at higher-than-normal temperatures.

 Potentially Dangerous Drugs

 The agency has also recommended that consumers who use the over-the-counter forms of the drug stop taking it and dispose of any tablets or liquid they have.
 People who take prescription forms of the drug should talk to their doctors about other options before stopping treatment.

 Most manufacturers withdrew their products from the market several months ago after an outside pharmacy raised the alarm regarding the drug last year.

 Large pharmacy chains such as CVS, Walgreens, and Rite Aid had also stopped selling them.
 Sanofi, which makes Zantac, said it recalled the product in October and that all retailers and consumers were previously instructed to return or destroy the drugs.

 After being alerted by the online pharmacy Valisure, the FDA began to investigate that its tests of the drugs revealed high levels of NDMA, above the FDA’s acceptable daily limit.

 The FDA initially pushed back against the pharmacy’s testing methods.
 This week though, the agency appeared to confirm Valisure’s findings.
 The FDA has said people could consider other heartburn relief drugs that do not contain NDMA.